badrinathjt7/Web-Development-Foundations-Interactive-TeachingFramework/README.md

 # 🎓 Web Development Foundations — An Interactive Teaching Framework

-> I built this because I had 30 minutes to explain web development to a room full of beginners — and I didn't want to just throw slides at them.
+> I built this because I had ~1 hour to explain web development to a room full of beginners — and I didn't want to just throw slides at them.
 I wanted something they could actually *touch* and *break* and learn from.

 This is the result: a live, browser-based interactive demo that walks you through the entire web development stack — from design psychology all the way to full-stack architecture — without installing a single thing.